Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

 \subsection{Impact of RP criteria depending on the state (RQ2)}

-As shown in Fig.~\ref{fig:RPCriterionImpactinStates} (the conclusions in Fig.~\ref{fig:RPCriterionImpactinStates} are based on the results in Sect.~\ref{Res} and in the replication package), different RP criteria have different impact on requirements prioritization depending on the state of the requirement, i.e., depending on how far the requirement has reached in the development process.
-Meaning, some criteria have a high impact on requirements prioritization early in the development process, others in the middle, while some have a high impact at the end.
+As shown in Table~\ref{tab:DiscRQ2} (the conclusions in Table~\ref{tab:DiscRQ2} are based on the results in Sect.~\ref{Res} and in the replication package), different RP criteria had different impact on RP depending on the state of the requirement, i.e., depending on how far the requirement has reached in the development process.
+Meaning, some criteria had a high impact on RP early in the development process, others in the middle, while some had a high impact at the end.

-Looking more closely into which RP criteria have an impact depending on the state of the requirement.
-For State 1, the more internal stakeholders (Stakeholders) that consider a feature to be important, the more likely it is that the requirement is prioritized to be included in the project.
-This is natural since having internal stakeholders interested in a requirement would lead to the requirement being included in the first place.
-However, for all other states (State~2 to State~6), it is a lower probability for a requirement to be included (i.e., prioritized) with an increasing number of internal stakeholders who consider the requirement to be important, which is not in line with the literature \citep{Riegel2015, Thakurta2017, Hujainah2018}.

-When moving from State~1 to State~2, the higher business value and the more architects are involved (Architects' involvement), the higher probability that a requirement reach State~2.
-For a requirement to reach State~3 (i.e., moving from State~2 to State~3), the higher involvement from architects, the more likely it is that a requirement reach State~3.
-When a requirement moves from State~3 to State~4, high customer and business value have an impact on the requirement prioritization, i.e., the higher customer and business value a requirement have, the more likely it is that it will reach State~4.
-In addition, a medium Team priority (i.e., not too low and not too high) had an impact on the requirements prioritization in State~4.
-High Customer value is important for a requirement to move from State~4 to State~5, while for a requirement to reach State~6 (moving from State~5 to State~6), being a Critical feature and considered important for the team (i.e., having high Team priority) increases the probability of the requirement to be released.
+When moving from State~1: \textit{Elicited} to State~2: \textit{Prioritized} (cutpoint 1 in Table~\ref{tab:DiscRQ2}), five RP criteria had an impact on the RP decision.
+The lower team priority, the higher business value (i.e., to be considered valuable for the company), not being considered a critical feature, the more internal stakeholders that consider a feature to be important, and the more architects are involved, the higher probability that a requirement reach State~2.
+For cutpoint 2 (when a requirement is moving from State~2: \textit{Prioritized} to State~3: \textit{Planned}), the RP criteria stakeholders and architect's involvement have the same impact as in cutpoint 1.
+In addition, a medium Team priority (i.e., not too low and not too high) had an impact on the RP in cutpoint 2.
+When a requirement moves from State~3: \textit{Planned} to State~4: \textit{Implemented} (cutpoint 3 in Table \ref{tab:DiscRQ2}), high customer and business value had an impact on the requirement prioritization, i.e., the higher customer and business value a requirement have, the more likely it is that it will reach State~4.
+High customer value, low business value, and less involvement from the architects are important for a requirement to move from State~4: \textit{Implemented} to State~5: \textit{Tested} (cutpoint 4 in Table \ref{tab:DiscRQ2}).
+Finally, in cutpoint 5 (moving from State~5: \textit{Tested} to State~6: \textit{Released}), being a critical feature and considered important for the team (i.e., having high Team priority), and having less internal stakeholders interested in the requirement and less involvement from the architects, increases the probability of the requirement to be released.